aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

 ```

-Set up route for the *hello-backend* service:
+Similarly, set up a route for the *hello-backend* service as follows:
 ```
 cat <<EoF >r-hello-backend.json
 {